benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 - To get sales tax and shipping tax, include postal code.

-- To get estimated delivery date(s), include the shipping method(s).
+- To get estimated delivery dates, include the shipping methods.

 - To get shipping group information, include the shipping method and the shipping address associated with each product.